spcourse/sp1/modules/text/en/words/index.md

 ## Specification

-* The program should contain a function called `text_to_unique_words(text)` that takes a text as input and outputs a list of unique words.
+* The program should contain a function called `text_to_unique_words(text)` that takes a text as input and outputs each word from the list of unique words printed on a new line (as per the above).
 * The output should be sorted.